Ekiben Bento, Fascinating Train Bento StoryKatachiware Japanese Style Tableware

 Specially Prepared Food

-The food content is prepared in a manner that does not require heating before consumption and is easily eaten in the train compartment while traveling.
+The food content is prepared in a manner that does not require heating before consumption and is easily eaten in the train compartment while travelling.
 Food safety is valued highly, and every box gives clear information about how to eat the meal with the expiry date and time.
 Packaging and foods used are normally unique and distinct, reflecting the local produce and regional tastes.

 The Ekiben contains various dishes and includes everything from a simple meal to an elaborate gourmet affair.
-The visual appeal offered by these train Bentos is par excellence!
+The visual appeal offered by these train Bento is par excellence!
 In addition to being mouthwatering and healthy, the content’s colourfulness is a true treat to the eyes.
 It simply stands true to the food culture of Japan.

 Types of Ekiben

-Today, Ekiben Bento is sold at more than 200 train stations across Japan with an estimated 3000 varieties available.
+Today, Ekiben Bento is sold in disposable bento boxes at more than 200 train stations across Japan with an estimated 3000 varieties available.
 However, it would be not easy to calculate the precise amount as more than 200 new versions of the meal appear every year while older versions disappear.
 We know that if you travel led to all train stations that sell ekiben, it would take you eight years of eating one different ekiben every day to get through the lot.
 Ekiben enthusiasts have been known to travel the country’s length to sample the many varieties which are then kept as cherished mementos.
 Following are a few examples of ekiben to look out for.

 Nami no Ihachi Bento (波の伊八弁当)

 In August 2014 the Nami no Ihachi Bento was named after Takeshi Ihachirou Nobuyoshi, an Edo era sculptor born in Kamogawa City whose nickname was Nami no Ihachi.
-The name was given as a marketing ploy to boost the downturn on ekiben sales in the region.
+The name was given as a marketing ploy to boost the downturn in ekiben sales in the region.
 The meal was created by the Queen of Ekiben, Kobayashi Shinobu, a travel writer who has eaten her way through 5,000 ekiben.
 Made by Nansoken, an ekiben manufacturer located in Kamogawa in the Chiba Prefecture they produced the meal for several years.
 They branched out into manufacturing Bento’s for home delivery, catering and corporate meetings.
 Nami no Ihachi bento includes entire ise (Japanese spiny) lobster, boiled rice with octopus, sangayaki and sweet vinegared seaweed from Kamogawa City.
-The meal is not available over the counter and should be ordered four days in advance with the minimum order of 5 units making it suited to groups of travelers.
+The meal is not available over the counter and should be ordered four days in advance with the minimum order of 5 units making it suited to groups of travellers.
 Expect to pay 1,800 yen, which is slightly high compared to 900 yen for a traditional bento meal.